Postage stamp: The nineteenth century

 The Universal Postal Union, established in 1874, prescribed that nations shall only issue postage stamps according to the quantity of real use, and no living persons shall be taken as subjects.
 The latter rule lost its significance after World War I.

-The twentieth and twenty-first century
+The twentieth and twenty-first centuries

 After World War II, it became customary in some countries, especially small Arab nations, to issue postage stamps en masse as it was realized how profitable that was.

 During the 21st century, the amount of mail—and the use of postage stamps, accordingly—has reduced in the world because of electronic mail and other technological innovations.
-Iceland has already announced that it will not issue new stamps for collectors anymore because the sales have decreased and there are enough stamps in the stock.
+In 2013 the Netherlands PostNL introduced Postzegelcodes, a nine-character alphanumeric code that is written as a 3x3 grid on the piece of mail as an alternative to stamps.

+In December 2020, 590,000 people sent cards with these handwritten codes.

 Design

 When the first postage stamps were issued in the 1840s, they followed an almost identical standard in shape, size and general subject matter.
 They were rectangular in shape.
 They bore the images of queens, presidents and other political figures.
 They also depicted the denomination of the postage-paid, and with the exception of the United Kingdom, depicted the name of the country from which issued.
 Nearly all early postage stamps depict images of national leaders only.

 Soon after the introduction of the postage stamp, other subjects and designs began to appear.
 Some designs were welcome, others widely criticized.
 For example, in 1869, the United States Post Office broke the tradition of depicting presidents or other famous historical figures, instead using other subjects including a train and horse.(See: 1869 Pictorial Issue.)
 The change was greeted with general disapproval, and sometimes harsh criticism from the American public.